Assessment of Student Learning

 Assessment activities occur throughout the college for all programs.
-The college has clear learning outcomes for its Bachelor of Science in Business Administration (BSBA) program, for the MBA program, and for the Executive MBA program (EMBA).
+The college has clear learning outcomes for its Bachelor of Science in Business Administration (BSBA) program and for the MBA program.
 Further, student learning outcomes have been identified at the departmental level for each undergraduate major and for specialized masters' programs.
 Assessment of these departmental programs, both undergraduate and graduate, is undertaken on a regular basis.
-Co-curricular programs such as Study Abroad and the college Honors Program have also identified student learning outcomes.
+Co-curricular programs such as Study Abroad and the FCB Honors Program have also identified student learning outcomes.

 The FCB's assurance of learning/assessment efforts have been lauded at the university-level (SDSU), the CSU level, and by the AACSB.